wgm4143/DnDDoorPuzzle/README.md

 # DnDDoorPuzzle
 C# WPF puzzle for my Dungeons and Dragons group

-Modify '''dict''', '''answer''', '''Img2String''', and '''Translate''' methods as well as '''glyph/?.png''' images to fit whatever language style you would like!
+Modify _dict_, _answer_, _Img2String_, and _Translate_ methods as well as _glyph/?.png_ images to fit whatever language style you would like!
-Make sure the '''answer''' and first entries in '''dict''' match to avoid translating smaller words first and skipping the answer.
+Make sure the _answer_ and first entries in _dict_ match to avoid translating smaller words first and skipping the answer.

 This puzzle took my group of 4 about 45 minutes with pen/paper and hints including:
 1. The translation, when read out, is a gramatically correct English sentence